 “Well, is it good news at least?” asked Ashley

 “I guess.
 At least I still have a job.
 But I’m not really sure if the rest is good or bad.
-They hired someone, so now I only get 40 hours.
+They hired someone, so now I don’t get as many hours.
 Yay I get some time to rest and things, but I need that overtime more than ever now.”

 “Well, maybe you can use those days off to find a second job.”

-“Yeah, at least that would get me more hours, but I would have to work 3, 8 hour shifts at base pay to cover the lost 2 days of overtime.
-So I will end up working more anyway.
+“Yeah, at least that would get me more hours, but I would have to work more standard time to make up for the lost overtime.
+I will end up working more anyway.
 Hopefully I can work something out with the hospital for payments and get a better-paying job I guess.”

 Ashley took Jessica’s hand, “Not today.
 Today you are rested, and I will have you back by the time you need a nap for work.
 Today we are enjoying ourselves.
 We are going to find something fun to do that doesn’t cost a cent.”